alphacloud/Autofac.Extras.Quartz/README.md

 # Usage examples

 Autofac configuration for Quartz consists of two steps:
 1. Register custom `ISchedulerFactory` and default instance of `IScheduler` instance in Autofac.
 This is done by QuartzAutofacFactoryModule.
+Optionally, custom configuration parameters can be passed using `ConfigurationProvider` property.
 2. Register jobs in Autofac.
 QuartzAutofacJobsModule will scan given assemblies and register all non-abstract implementors of `IJob` interface as transient instances.

 ```